 Lastly, as I’ve said many times before, I want to make a difference in this field and I realize it could be a bit of an uphill battle, if I let it.
 I remain determined to dispel some of the preconceived notions (or ignorance) out there and clarify any confusing concepts, and I would love your help.
 Thanks in advance to anyone who chimes in.

-• If you are a Registered Dietitian/Nutritionist, please share below your stories of starting out, the wackiest things you’ve heard from clients, patients, or other health professionals, or any of the successes and challenges you’ve come across over the years.
+- If you are a Registered Dietitian/Nutritionist, please tag me on Instagram with your stories of starting out, the wackiest things you’ve heard from clients, patients, or other health professionals, or any of the successes and challenges you’ve come across over the years.
 I’m hoping to turn this “Day in the Life” blog post into a series and would love to line up interviewees over the next few months.

 0 Comments